What To Expect

 Although each procedure is highly specialized, most can be placed into two general categories: implantations or fat transfers.
 In implantations, an external material is inserted to augment body parts.
 For example, breast implants are generally made of saline or silicone, while facial implants may be made of silicone, TeflonTM, or Dacron.
 These implants are safe for most people and are closely monitored by the FDA.
 Like all medical instruments, implants are sanitized before insertion, and during revisional surgeries, old implants are replaced with new, sterile implants.

 On the other hand, during fat transfers or fat grafts, your own biological material is used to augment the desired body part.
 There are several benefits of fat transfers: no foreign materials are placed in your body, and the augmentation procedure can be coupled with liposuction.
-For example, during a Brazilian butt lift, fat is removed via liposuction from the abdomen, back, or thighs, and after a cleaning process, it is injected into the buttocks.
+For example, during a Brazilian butt lift, fat is reduced via liposuction from the abdomen, back, or thighs, and after a cleaning process, it is injected into the buttocks.
 However, with fat transfers, there will be two recovery sites: the liposuction site and the graft site.

 The doctors at DeLuca Plastic Surgery will advise you on whether a fat transfer, implant, or combination is best for your desired outcomes, as well as what type of implant will work best with your procedure.